 And that’s when I got to realising … Edinburgh is pretty shoddy in terms of vegan eats.
 My 1 hour flight buddy knew very little of the offerings it has, (suggesting that what we do have really isn’t marketing itself to its full potential).
 However, in the last year, we’ve seen a good turn around for our fair town (thank god!).
 It’s taken a while for our celebrated city to catch up to the rest of the world, but I think we’re getting there.

-Below are my faves.
-I’ve deliberately left out a few of the big obvious ones, everyone knows them (Henderson’s – I’ve mentioned them in other posts), and others I find a little over rated (too much fuss and the flavours are lost).
+Below are my favourites.
+I’ve deliberately left out a few of the big obvious ones, everyone knows them (Henderson’s for example, I’ve mentioned in other posts).
+Certain others I find a little over rated (too much fuss and the flavours are lost).

 Moon and Hare

 Great coffee shop with a real ‘hipster’ feel (think white painted wood and lots of green plants).
-Moon and Hare are very much a deli style set up, with loads of coffee’s, teas, cakes alongside lunch bites such as wraps and (my personal favourite) vegan banana waffles.
+Moon and Hare are very much a deli style set up, with loads of coffee’s, teas, and cakes.
+Alongside these are lunch bites such as wraps and (my personal favourite) vegan banana waffles.

 Hula Juice Cafe

 Take a stroll down to the grass market to enjoy not just juices, but perfectly decorated breakfast bowls and light lunchtime eats.
 Not strictly vegetarian, however, the menu is very heavy heavily focused on the fresh vegan/veggie ingredients.
 My two favourites; the Acai bowl, and the Maca Nana bowl (banana smoothie bowl blended with almond milk, topped with a toasted raspberry granola, blueberries and peanut butter!!!)